tsurgene/jhu-datascience-exercises/README.md

-# datasciencecoursera
+# Data Science Coursera Coursework

-This repo was created as part of Coursera course
+This repo was created as part of The Data Scientist's Toolbox Coursera course project